bill-auger/bridgin-php/README.md

     php list-pidgin-accounts.php

 launch skype and it will ask you to grant API permission to pidgin
+once you do - you should then see your online skype contacts in pidgin

 #### configure skype4pidgin2irc